-Saudi air raids kill 70 Yemeni civilians – The Punch
+Saudi raids kill over 70 Yemeni civilians in 48 hours – Aljazeera.com

 |

-Saudi air raids kill 70 Yemeni civilians
+Saudi raids kill over 70 Yemeni civilians in 48 hours

 At least 71 civilians have been killed in the last 48 hours in air raids carried out by a Saudi-led military coalition targeting Houthi rebels in Yemen, residents and local media say.
 Residents told Al Jazeera that several air strikes rained down on …